People, Plants, and Gods People, Plants, and Gods

 time 13 minutes

-We enjoy fantasizing about advanced inventions of the future.
-Meanwhile, the greatest technological revolution in history probably took place a long time ago.
-What did this revolution entail and who should we thank for it?
+We think technological revolutions are modern phenomena, but the greatest one likely took place a long time ago.
+What did this revolution entail and who is responsible for it?

 As the famous French anthropologist Claude Lévi-Strauss claimed, all the current and future technologies would never appear if it weren’t for the prehistoric Neolithic revolution, which made the development of all other civilizations possible.
 Even if one day we start to colonize other planets, it will in the end always be associated with settlement and domiciliation, or in other words, prehistoric strategies for coping with the environment.
 The common notion of the prehistoric human as a wild and primitive being fails when we realize that these very people were the creators of fundamental ideas that we make use of to this day, and thanks to which we have ensured ourselves a rather comfortable place in the natural world.